Here’s a confession: I like sounds……(other people laughing)

 ‘She was really dysregulated when she came home from her visit with her mom, and back to her foster parents’ home.
 She comes home so upset after she sees her mom once a week and her mom has to go back to the apartment that she’ll cry for hours.
 I hope her mom gets a place big enough for her children soon’.

 ‘He just completely flew off the handle.
 Became super angry for no apparent reason.
 The teacher wants to suspend him from school.
-I wish they would keep him there provide some extra support instead.
+I wish they would let him stay at school to help provide some extra support instead.
 He was really dysregulated’.

 ‘He likes to know what we’re doing, and how long things will take.
 That’s how he keeps himself regulated’

 These are just a few examples of situations which can occur with those who interact with children or adults who struggle with regulating themselves.
 ‘Dysregulation’ occurs when someone has trouble regulating themself, and can be really hard for those who parent, teach, or care for those who struggle with this ability.